Mustafaibrahim10/Mustafaibrahim10/README.md

 ### 📌 About Me

 - 🎓 I'm currently pursuing **BS in Computer Science** at **Lahore Garrison University**
-- 🔍 Exploring the exciting world of **Artificial Intelligence & Machine Learning**
+- 🔍 Exploring the world of **Artificial Intelligence & Machine Learning**
-- 🤝 I’m open to collaborating on **AI/ML projects**, prototypes, and open-source tools
+- 🤝 I’m open to collaborating on **AI/ML projects**, prototypes and open-source tools
 - ⚡ Fun fact: I never stop learning and love experimenting with new tech stacks 🚀

 ---